 And then there is Romeo Santos’ “Formula Vol. 1”.
 The Dominican from New York has a strong entry with his bachata album, which has been hugely popular among Latinos in the United States, and in Latin America.
 If these were the Billboard Awards, I’ll say Romeo Santos would be the overwhelming favorite.

-Eddie Montalvo’s “Desde Nueva York A Puerto Rico” my Favorite for Best Tropical Latin Album
+“Desde Nueva York A Puerto Rico” my Favorite for Best Tropical Latin Album

 Master conguero Eddie Montalvo put together a great recording with some old Salsa songs (but not all so popular originals), adding much more of an innovative touch to them.
 The arrangements are fresh and with great “tumbao”, has a couple of songs from the great late Puerto Rican songwriter Tite Curet Alonso, and the singer lineup is stellar with participations from Ruben Blades (in Tite Curet’s “El Hijo del Ricachon”; Cheo Feliciano (also signing Tite Curet’s “Caonabo”, a similar Indian themed song alike “Anacaona”, Domingo Quiñones, Wichy Camacho, Rico Walker, Issac Delgado, Pichie Perez, and Tito Gonzalez.